genneko/website-source/content/playing-with-bsd/system/learning-notes-on-jails.md

 * 2019-10-13: Update the procedure to run "freebsd-update upgrade" on jails
 * 2019-10-25: Add an optional "change jail's root prompt" step to "Creating a Template"
 * 2020-01-13: Add periodic.conf and enable cron in jails.
+* 2020-04-24: Add words on resolv.conf and add cron_flags to rc.conf.